tanprogrammer/Al-Komi---INST326-Final-Project/README.md

 - **AlKomi-Final-Script.py**: This is the main Python file where all the actual code lives.
 It has everything needed for the program to work—like the game logic, how the players behave, how the deck is handled, and how everything runs together.

 ##  How to Run this Program
-This program takes one command line argument.
+This program takes one command line argument, your name (single player only).
 Open the terminal and run the follwing:

 _python3 AlKomi-Final-Script.py {insert name}_